IdentityPython/JWTConnect-Python-OidcService/doc/conversation.rst

 =============

-In the following example I'm using code flow since that allows me to show more of what the oiccli package can do.
+In the following example I'm using code flow since that allows me to show more of what the oidcservice package can do.

 Like when I used the other services this one is no different::